CNAG-Biomedical-Informatics/convert-pheno/docs/download-and-installation.md

     Please follow the instructions provided in this [README](https://github.com/cnag-biomedical-informatics/convert-pheno#non-containerized).

+=== "Method 4: From BioConda"

+    TBA

-=== "Method 4: From CPAN"
+=== "Method 5: From CPAN"

-    The core of software is module implemented in `Perl` and it is available in the Comprehensive Perl Archive Network (CPAN).
+    The core of software is a module implemented in `Perl` and it is available in the Comprehensive Perl Archive Network (CPAN).
 See the description [here](https://metacpan.org/pod/Convert::Pheno).
+Along with the module, you'll get the [CLI](use-as-a-command-line-interface.md).

     !!!
 Warning "Required system-level libraries"